mariatecno0405-a11y/MDI-TestDataScience-1/README.md

 │   ├── processed/
 ├── models/
 │   └── trained_model.joblib
-├── src/                            # example structure (not valid to reproduce this repository) │   ├── __init__.py
+├── src/                            # src code directory (example only; not required to run for this test) │   ├── __init__.py
 │   ├── data/
 │   │   ├── load_data.py